 Peanut butter is a staple in many households, but at 16 grams of fat and around 200 calories per two-tablespoon serving, peanut butter is obviously not a low-fat, low-calorie food.
 But before we cross peanut butter off our list, there are some pluses that mean we can spread some on our toast or sliced apples from time to time.
 Apart from being a good source of vitamin E, folic acid, niacin, and phosphorous, most (but not all) of the fat in peanut butter is the heart-healthy monounsaturated kind; plus, it contains no cholesterol.

-But some "natural" peanut butters contain palm oil as a stabilizer in place of hydrogenated oils.
+But some "natural" peanut butter contain palm oil as a stabilizer in place of hydrogenated oils.
 Palm oil (not to be confused with palm kernel oil) is a plant-based fat that’s a little over 50 percent saturated.
 Some research suggests that since plant-based saturated fats are metabolized differently than animal fats, they’re less harmful and perhaps even healthful.

 If you can, stick with the natural variety that doesn’t contain additional oil as stabilizers.
 And make peanut butter an occasional treat rather than an everyday one.